-Stepstone Falls via Ben Utter Trail is a 2.6 mile heavily trafficked loop trail located near West Greenwich, RI that features a waterfall and is good for all skill levels.
+Stepstone Falls via Ben Utter Trail is a 2.6 mile heavily trafficked loop trail located near West Greenwich, Rhode Island that features a waterfall and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash